ChengshuaiZhao0/ChengshuaiZhao0.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: Chengshuai_Zhao_CV.pdf # you can also use external links here
-description: Tracing the path of experiences, weaving skills into stories of growth.
+# description: A journey of inquiry and creation---this is the map of experiences, skills, and endeavors that shape my work and growth.
 toc:
   sidebar: left
 ---